Themes on Grief, Part 1

 Where that door will lead us, we cannot yet know.

-What unique mythic stories and rituals it will awaken in us, that only walking the pilgrim’s path can reveal.
+What unique mythic stories and rituals it will awaken in us, only walking the pilgrim’s path can reveal.

+We may be fooled, but grief will not be fooled.
 Grief will remain, rising up and returning, increasingly unbidden, if we do not turn to meet it.

-Be curious about where it wants to take you, what it wants to show you, who is it beckoning you still to become.
+Be curious about where it wants to take you, what it wants to show you, who it is beckoning you still to become.